PaddleOCR-VL Usage Tutorial¶

 Before starting, please refer to the next section for information on the inference device support provided by PaddleOCR-VL to determine if your device meets the operational requirements.
 If your device meets the requirements, please select the relevant section to read based on your needs.

-For some inference hardware, you may need to refer to other environment configuration documents we provide, but the process remains the same and does not affect your reading of the following process guide:
+For some inference hardware, you may need to refer to other usage tutorials we provide, but the process remains the same and does not affect your reading of the following process guide:

 -